mv-2112/Backstage-Testbed/README.md

 How to setup a viable backstage personal development system with a database backend and github auth.

 This was created and proven on Ubuntu 26.04 LTS.
-You can use something like Virtualbox, Multipass etc to run Ubuntu on Windows if you like.
+You can use something like Virtualbox to run Ubuntu on Windows if you like.
 (Also useful on Linux too if you want to leave your main install pristine).
+Unfortunately Multipass is not an option as Metallb won't work there.

 ---
 ## Pre-reqs